siruiii/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Include your first attempts at recording the set-up video here.**\*\*

-This was our first attempt at setting up Tinkerbelle in class:
+This was our first attempt at setting up Tinkerbelle in class: https://youtu.be/k2fl0RyPIjQ

-<video src="Documentation/first-attempt.mp4" controls width="720"></video>

-_If the video is not playing, please see_: https://youtu.be/k2fl0RyPIjQ

 Now, change the goal within the same setting, and update the interaction with the paper prototype.